Nice to meet you.

 The G2 + Slack integration

 For organizations that rely on Slack for business instant messaging, the G2 + Slack integration is one you’ll definitely want to activate.
-This integration will notify custom channels in your company Slack workspace when new reviews come in.
+This integration will send Slack notifications to custom channels in your company workspace when new reviews come in.

 Make sure to add people from product, engineering, support, marketing, and customer experience teams to promote visibility.
 Using Slack also creates a reliable communication channel for these cross-functional teams to contribute to a given review response.